civboot/fngi/notes/fni.md

 The first group is made up of special characters.

 - `~`: this is the "char" command.
-It compiles the next character as it's ASCII byte value.
+It puts the ASCII value of the next character onto the stack.
 For instance ~A is 65 since that is it's ASCII binary value.
 Also supports simple escapes like `~\n` (newline).
 Note: `~ ` is a space.
 - `'`: toggles the PRE status of the next word.
 For IMM words causes it's execution to be delayed.
 - `$`: makes a non-IMM fn be IMM, or run at compile time.
 For a PRE fn it will